Daniel Hemric: NASCAR Xfinity Series

+On April 22, 2023, Hemric was leading a race at Talladega Superspeedway when he got airborne into turn 3, got ramped up by Riley Herbst, and crashed on top of the wall, even taking out the turn four camera in the process.
+His car flipped onto its roof and finally got off of the wall heading into the frontstretch off of turn 4.
+Hemric was uninjured.
+His flip occurred in the same race as Blaine Perkins.
+In early September, Hemric would pilot the No. 10 for the rest of the season, starting at Kansas, as the car was in the Owner's Playoffs.
+Hemric was eliminated at the conclusion of the Charlotte Roval race.

+NASCAR Cup Series

 In November 2017, Hemric practiced and qualified the No. 27 Monster Energy NASCAR Cup Series car of RCR driver Paul Menard at the AAA Texas 500 weekend, qualifying 21st; Menard was on paternity leave but returned for the race.

 Hemric returned to RCR's No. 21 for the 2018 season in addition to a part-time schedule in the Truck Series, driving the No. 20 Chevrolet Silverado for Young's Motorsports.
 On March 20, 2018, it was announced that Hemric would attempt two races in the 2018 Monster Energy NASCAR Cup Series, the spring Richmond race and the Charlotte Roval race driving the No. 8 RCR Chevrolet.
 In his Cup debut at the 2018 Toyota Owners 400, he qualified 22nd and finished 32nd, three laps down.

 On September 28, 2018, RCR announced that beginning in 2019, Hemric would be the full-time driver of the No. 31 Chevrolet in the Monster Energy NASCAR Cup Series, competing for 2019 Rookie of the Year honors.
 The agreement came after a deal to drive Leavine Family Racing's No. 95 car in 2019 fell through.
-Two days later, he drove another Cup race at the new Charlotte Roval, going up to 2nd at one point, but got caught up in a late-race wreck and finished 23rd.
+Two days later, he drove another Cup race at the new Charlotte Roval, finishing tenth in Stage 2 and running as high as second, but was caught up in a late-race wreck and finished 23rd.

 On December 14, 2018, RCR announced that Hemric would be driving the No. 8 car instead of the No. 31 car for the 2019 season.
 In his first race in the No. 8 at the 2019 Daytona 500, he drove a gold paint scheme to celebrate RCR's 50th Anniversary.

 On August 17, 2019, Hemric said he was "iffy" about his status for 2020, despite having signed a two-year contract with RCR.
 A month later on September 17, the team announced Hemric would be released after the 2019 season.
 At the October Kansas race, Hemric scored his first career Busch Pole Award.
 He finished the season 25th in the points standings.
 Despite a disappointing debut season, Hemric won the 2019 NASCAR Rookie of the Year honors.